Kifaa-yah/Order-Management-ERD/README.md

 ## 📌 Project Objective

-To demonstrate understanding of database design principles and relational data modeling by creating a real-life ERD based on business rules.
+To demonstrate understanding of database design principles and relational data modeling by creating a real-life Entity Relationship Diagram (ERD) based on business rules, and developing its corresponding SQL schema to define the actual database structure.

 ## 🗂️ ERD Diagram